-Even the Polka and Country music industry exploits the rags to riches model of storytelling to sell more records and hide their past of xenophobia and racism.
+Even the Polka and Country music industry exploits the rags-to-riches model of storytelling to sell more records and hide their past of xenophobia and racism.
 Dolly Pardon’s song Coat of Many Colors is a song about finding beauty even through poverty experienced by people who lived in the Appalachian Mountains and so does Coal Miner's Daughter by Loretta Lynn.
-For the Polka Music Industry, their rags to riches was in a man named Larence Welk.
+For the Polka Music Industry, their rags to riches were in a man named Larence Welk.

 That Wundeful Man…

 Some German-Americans say that he is a wunderful guy; however, ask a real German or Austrian musikant and they will tell you that Larence Welk is no more a tool than Rogers and Hamerstine when they did The Sound of Music which did more harm to the Von Trapp family than good.
 Also, they will tell you and talk to you about a show called Musikantenstadl which started real Volksmusik and Schlager musikant and spoke and sang the mother tongue, unlike the all-English-speaking Lawrence Welk Show.